Ever wonder how much you can earn working in the blockchain sector?

-The technology that underpins bitcoin and other altcoins is experiencing a surge in public interest.
+Blockchain, the technology that underpins bitcoin and other altcoins, is experiencing a surge in public interest and a corresponding surge in job demand.

-Bitcoin’s underlying technology, called the blockchain, is a digital ledger that features certain characteristics that are essential for digital currencies to work.
+Bitcoin’s underlying blockchain technology is a digital ledger with features that are essential for digital currencies to work.
 However, these same features, such as immutability and decentralization, also make the blockchain well suited to revolutionize many aspects of operational workflow and productivity.
 In addition to the cryptocurrency space, blockchain technology is now being utilized in the financial sector, supply chain management, cybersecurity, online music distribution, and governance, among many other uses.

 A Growing Demand